 The tools have to fulfill the surgeon’s special demands and should be adjustable until they feel like a part of his own body.
 Femtosecond Lasers have opened a new dimension in ophthalmic surgery.
 Two forces drive the future of femtosecond lasers in ophthalmology: The experience and the creativity of the surgeon and the congenial manufacturing of physicists and engineers.
 Outstanding surgical procedures can be performed in many different ways, depending on the experience and the skills of the surgeon.
 Ophthalmic surgery has extremely high requirements in regar to precision and safety.
 The machines are highly standardized for economic and for safety reasons.
 LLS ROWIAK LaserLabSolutions GmbH: TissueSurgeon.
 Product Brochures & Application Sheets.

 Wyss Institute.
 Guiren wang.
 Continuous liquid interface production of 3D objects.
 Additive manufacturing processes such as 3D printing use time-consuming, stepwise layer-by-layer approaches to object fabrication.

 The hue is the angular component, and the purity is the radial component, normalized[clarification needed] by the maximum radius for that hue.
+These pairs determine a chromaticity as affine coordinates on a triangle in a 2-space, which contains all possible chromaticities.
 The 3 things you should know about hashCode() In Java, every object has a method hashCode that is simple to understand but still it’s sometimes forgotten or misused.

 Laser Zentrum Hannover e.V.
 Biofabrication Group Work of the group focuses on: Laser-based generation of structures (scaffolds) from biocompatible materials for tissue engineering using two-photon-polymerization Replication of these structures from biological materials via molding “Printing” of living cells in specific patterns for investigations on cell-cell and cell-environment interaction Three-dimensional cell “printing” to generate biological tissue Current scientific work and projects: